 Pam also works frequently in film, television and radio.

 Considered one of the most versatile voice talents in the region, Pam also has extensive credits in political radio—her clients have included municipal and statewide candidates, as well as congressional, gubernatorial and presidential campaigns.
 She also voices characters in the anime and video game industry.
 Work in more than fifty TV episodes and anime films include leading and featured roles in Speedgrapher, Summer Wars, Origin, Full Metal Alchemist, DragonAge, Beck, Case Closed and Ping Pong.
-Recent interactive game work includes The Stone and Tango.
-You can hear her voice several different characters in the video game Walking Dead: Survivors Instinct.
+Her most popular role is Big Mom in One Piece.
+Recent interactive game work includes The Stone, Tango, and Black Desert Online: Land of the Morning Light and Borderlands 3: You can hear her voice several different characters in the video game Walking Dead: Survivors Instinct.

 And now: AUDIOBOOKS!

 In the few short years that Pam’s been narrating audiobooks, she has portrayed literally hundreds of characters in a variety of genres: contemporary romance, comic romance, historical romance, paranormal, historical memoir, non-fiction and even a few steamy titles as well!
 Find her audiobooks here on Amazon, Audible and iTunes.